-Do I even need a full frame camera?
+The million dollar question!
+Do I need a full frame camera?

-A crop sensor camera, as the name implies has a smaller or “cropped” sensor than it’s full frame sensor counterpart.
-The most noticeable impact associated with this is what is called a “crop factor”.
-The crop factor refers to the magnification of field of view when looking through the viewfinder.
-For most AP-C and crop sensor DSLRs the crop factor is 1.5 or 1.6, so for easy math, lets use 1.5 as the crop factor.
+In a crop sensor, the crop factor refers to the magnification of field of view when looking through the viewfinder.
+Just remember crop sensors also affect depth of field.
+For most APS C and crop sensors DSLRs, the crop factor is 1.5 or 1.6, so for easy math, let’s use 1.5 as the crop factor.

-An example of the crop factor – a 50mm lens on a full frame sensor camera will have a field of view of 50mm.
-A 50mm lens on a crop sensor camera has a field of view of – 50mm x 1.5 crop factor = 75mm.
-So in lamen terms, your 50mm lens will “feel and act” like a 75mm lens when on a crop sensor camera.
+A 50mm lens on a full frame sensor camera will have a field of view of 50mm with a shallow depth of field.
+A 50mm lens on a crop sensor camera has a field of view of roughly 75mm (50mm lens x 1.5 crop factor = 75mm).
+So in simple terms, your 50mm lens will “feel and act” like a 75mm lens on a crop sensor camera.

-Along with having a similar “feel” to 35mm film cameras, full frame DSLRs have an advantage at shooting in low light conditions.
-There larger sensor size allows for larger photosites on the sensor which allow for improved performance at high ISO ranges.
-Full frame DSLRs will just about always outperform crop sensor cameras in low light conditions.
+Along with having a similar “feel” to 35mm film camera lens, full frame sensor DSLRs have an advantage at shooting in low light conditions.
+There larger sensor size allows for larger photosites on the sensor which allows for improved performance at high ISO ranges.
+Full frame DSLRs with large sensor size will just about always outperform a crop sensor camera in low light conditions.

-Up until the last few years, if you were a professional or serious hobbyist photographer, having a full frame camera was a must.
-The lens choices available for crop sensor cameras weren’t as vast and the ISO and image quality performance just wasn’t cutting it for any serious photographer.
-Heck even my first DSLR (a Nikon D40) was a lousy camera in terms of ISO at anything over 800 or so.
-Today however, each year we are seeing cameras getting better and better.
+Up until the last few years, if you were a professional or serious hobbyist photographer, having full frame cameras was a must.
+The lens and focal length choices available for crop sensor cameras weren’t as vast as the full frame sensors and focal length choices and the ISO, focal length and image quality performance just wasn’t at the level of full frame cameras for any serious photographer.

 The newest Nikon full frame camera is now able to use ISO 408,600 and the Nikon D7100 crop sensor camera has an ISO range up to 6400 now!

-Not only has crop sensor cameras greatly caught up and closed the gap between full frame and crop cameras in terms of ISO performance but also in image quality, auto focus accuracy and even other “bonus” features too (video, live view etc…).
+Not only have crop sensor cameras greatly caught up to full frame sensors and closed the gap between full frame and crop cameras in terms of ISO and focal length performance but also in image quality, autofocus accuracy and even other “bonus” features too (video, live view, etc…).

-So now that we now what the primary difference is between full frame and crop sensor cameras…and we’ve seen how far crop sensor cameras have come in terms of capability and performance, which camera do you need?
+So now that we know what the primary difference is between full frame vs crop cameras, and we’ve seen how far crop sensor cameras have come in terms of capability and performance in relation to the full frame sensors cameras, which camera do you need?

-1. Am I a paid photographer or just hobbyist photographer?
+1. Am I a paid photographer or just a hobbyist photographer?